By Alex Hanson-White

-Image (6) shows the center of side-bound pixels are closer together than the center of corner-bound pixels.
+Image (6) shows the center of side-bound pixels are closer together than the center of corner-linked pixels.
 The proximity with each other influences whether the connection feels tight or loose.

 The square geometry of a pixel provides an orderly way to construct larger shapes.
 In principle, each side of the pixel sits flush against the side of another pixel and every corner of a pixel touches the corner of three other pixels.
 This allows up to eight pixels to surround one pixel, and how similar their r, g, and b values are will determine their cohesiveness as a group.
 These groups where pixels dissolve the edges between themselves will be referred to as pixel facets or faces.

 Put simply, a pixel facet or face is a formation of space consisting of pixels with similar RGB values.
 It is appropriate to use the term facet rather than face when referring to a small group of pixels that lack any Laced pixels (this will be discussed later).
 A facet occurs when the sides of two or more pixels appear to encapsulate a single space.
 Side-bound pixels are the only type that can create pixel facets.
-Corner-linked pixels connect two spaces without forming a facet between them, and a single pixel without side-bound or corner-linked pixels will not form space with any other pixel.
+Corner-linked pixels connect two spaces without forming a facet between them, and a single pixel without side-bound or corner-linked pixels will not form space with any other pixel and thus is facetless.

-Large pixel facets, referred to as faces, are interpreted in a broader way that can avert attention away from the corners and pull attention towards the space the faces represent.
+Large pixel facets, more appropriately referred to as faces, are interpreted in a broader way that can avert attention away from the corners and pull attention towards the space the faces represent.
 The pixel face in image (8) is concaved even though the overall shape the face expresses appears convex like a circle.
 It is concaved because there are corners that point inwards.

-Pixel order occurs where side-bound or corner-bound pixels continue the same connection with consecutive pixels.
+Pixel order occurs where side-bound or corner-linked pixels continue the same connection with consecutive pixels.
 Image (9) illustrates these two types of ordering and each type has two possible directions their order can be arranged.
-The two convex facets on the left of the image convey side-bound ordering producing a horizontal and vertical arrangement of pixels whereas the corner-bound ordering on the right result with a diagonal arrangement.
+The two convex facets on the left of image (9) convey side-bound ordering, producing a horizontal and vertical arrangement of pixels.
+On the rightside of image (9) the two corner-linked orders result with diagonal arrangements.

-Linking multiple side-bound orders or binding multiple corner-bound orders will produce sub-orders that convey intermediate angles as shown in image (10).
-Sub-order A consists of two side-bound facets linked together via corner-bound pixels.
+Linking multiple side-bound orders or binding multiple corner-linked orders will produce sub-orders that convey intermediate angles as shown in image (10).
+Sub-order A consists of two side-bound facets linked together via corner-linked pixels.
 Sub-order B consists of three side-bound facets linked together with corner-bound pixels.
-Notice how corner-bound pixels can also function as side-bound pixels.
-All the pixels of sub-order D are both side-bound and corner-bound (assuming the line continues indefinately).
+Notice how corner-linked pixels can also function as side-bound pixels.
+All the pixels of sub-order D are both side-bound and corner-linked (assuming the line continues indefinately).